codership/documentation/galeracluster/source/faq.rst

    Consulting is usually done remotely.
 However, if you require in-person, on-site work, there will be extra charges (e.g., travel and accomodation expenses).

-.. rubric:: Are there forums for asking for assistance with Galera?
 .. _`faq-galera-forums`:
+.. rubric:: Are there Forums for Asking for Assistance with Galera?

+.. rst-class:: list-stats

+   Level: Newcomers; Interested: DBAs; Category: Assistance

 .. rst-class:: list-abstract